 - Dragon Ball Z: Goku (Kamehameha twin dragon shot), Krillin (Double Tsuihikidan), and Piccolo (Chasing Bullet) have all used homing Ki attacks at one time or another.

-- Nami's Thunder Breed Tempo in One Piece (a homing lightning bolt).
+- One Piece.
+Nami's Thunder Breed Tempo (a homing lightning bolt).
 In a Crowning Moment of Funny, Franky also claims that his shoulder cannons do this, but subverts it when it's really just himself running after the opponent.

 - Darkseid whose omega beams take great pains to hit their target.